 When Do You Want to Wipe A Hard Drive?

-There are many situations when people need to completely erase things from their computers and hard drives.
+There are many situations when people need to erase things from their computers and hard drives completely.
 When you think of wiping a hard drive, you probably think of criminals trying to hide data from the police, but that is not the only reason.
-Many other cases like when you want to sell your computer or laptop, receive a new computer from work, or just plain have no need for your old files.
+Many other cases, like when you want to sell your computer or laptop, receive a new computer from work, or plain have no need for your old files.

 There are mainly two ways to wipe data from your computer or laptop:

-The first solution allows you to securely wipe all the data on your computer, so no one can restore data again.
-This is the best way to completely erase sensitive information from a computer's hard drive.
+The first solution allows you to wipe all the data on your computer securely, so no one can restore data again.
+This is the best way to erase sensitive information from a computer's hard drive completely.

 Wiping a hard drive is not an easy task.
 However, it can be done with the proper guidance and tools.
 For instance, you can use a data wipe program like EaseUS Partition Master to wipe a computer's hard drive.
 Or, you can employ the hidden power of the Windows operating system in wiping a drive.